What Is Complex PTSD? Causes, Symptoms, And Treatments

 Treatment options for C-PTSD

-Traumatic experiences can change the way that the prefrontal cortex behaves, triggering amygdala hyperactivity that can be difficult to address without professional help.
+Traumatic experiences can change the way that the prefrontal cortex of the brain behaves, triggering amygdala hyperactivity that can be difficult to address without professional help.
 Devising the most effective treatment plan for an individual with complex PTSD can be difficult because of the severity of the symptoms an affected person may experience.
 However, with proper intervention, finding ways to treat complex PTSD is possible.
-Medication, complex PTSD counseling or specific therapy, or a combination of both may be used, depending on the individual and their unique situation.
+Complex PTSD counseling or specific therapy is usually recommended, sometimes in combination with medication, depending on the individual and their unique situation.
 The following are a few of the most common treatment options.

 Exposure therapy